Xilinx/Vitis-Tutorials/Machine_Learning_Tutorial/Section_5-Platform_Creation/Module_2/README.md

 #param=place.runPartPlacer=0

 ```
-Here clock ID 0 is 200MHz, clock ID 1 is 400MHz.
+​	Here clock ID 0 is 200MHz, clock ID 1 is 400MHz.

+​	This file describes the link connections between DPU and the platform.
+It will be used by Vitis application in next step.

+​	***Note***: an example of prj_config file is provided in ***ref_files/step4_test3/app_src***.

 9. Modify ***dpu_conf.vh*** to enable URAM because ZU7EV device on ZCU104 board has URAM resources.
 Change from:<br />
 ```